GitauHarrison/notes/databases/access_postgresql/psql.md

 testdb=>
 ```

+Notice that all users, including `postgres`, will now require a password before accessing the postgres terminal.
+By default, before switching to `md5`, the `postgres` user does not require a password.
+So, should you want to update user password, refer to the [change user password](#change-user-password) section.

 If you are wondering what "peer" or "md5" means, these authentication methods are used to provide various levels of access.

 - **Trust**: anyone who can connect to the server is authorized to access the database